avnishere/SkyCloudAugmentation/README.md

 `cd deeplabv3`

-Place/replace values in the hydra `config.yaml` file accordingly.
-For a quick run: place your train and val dataset folders under `data.train` and `data.val` fields.
+Place/replace values in `config.yaml` accordingly.
+For a quick run: place your train and val dataset folder paths under `data.train` and `data.val` fields.

 Then, `python train.py`